StuntsPT/BP2017/classes/exercices/ex5.md

 | Gurdyroot            | 28              | 9       |

 Based on this data, can you make a statistically informed assessment regarding the cause of the incident?
+Define your test's H0.

 Hint: This is not as complex as it looks at first.

 ## 2. Regression & correlation